 Related Post: Do You Have To Review Your Medicare Plan Every Year?

-According to the New York Times, few Medicare beneficiaries take advantage of Open Enrollment, but of those who do, nearly half cut their premiums by at least 5 percent.
-Even beneficiaries who have been satisfied with their plans in 2021 should review their choices for 2022, as both premiums and plan coverage can fluctuate from year to year.
+According to the New York Times, few Medicare beneficiaries take advantage of the Annual Enrollment Period, but of those who do, nearly half cut their premiums by at least 5 percent.
+Even beneficiaries who have been satisfied with their plans in 2023 should review their choices for 2024, as both premiums and plan coverage can fluctuate from year to year.
 For example:

 - Are the doctors you use still part of your Medicare Advantage plan’s provider network?